OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

     1XIdpVrjCFL0fdN53L0aU7kTE9VNEXRxK8sPv1Nfx+FQWpX/HtH8ICs5WREsZGmXPAO/IkrSpMVg5taS
     jie9JAQOMesjFIwgTWBUh6cNXuYsQ/5wIwIBIw==

-The string written to the console must be sent to the administrator, so the can create the new user in a similar way as the default user/password authentication users.
+The string written to the console must be sent to the administrator so they can create the new user in a similar way to the default user/password authentication users.

-The following command will create a new user with username 'newuser', assuming that the previous public key is saved in the text file /tmp/pub\_key:
+The following command will create a new user with username ``newuser``, assuming that the previous public key is saved in the text file ``/tmp/pub\_key``:

 .. prompt:: bash $ auto